jescamilla2/ai-pathfinding/README.md

-# Pathfinding Using A-star and Dijkstra's Algorithm
+# Pathfinding Using A* Algorithm with Cycle Detection

 Usage is fairly straightforward as the program can be run from the command line.
 The input is as follows: